-- Highfields Primary School is committed to safer recruitment as outlined in Keeping Children Safe In Education 2022.
+- Highfields Primary School is committed to safer recruitment as outlined in Keeping Children Safe in Education 2023.
 The school will ensure all appropriate checks are carried out for all staff and volunteers including online searches as part of due diligence.
-Appropriate checks will be recorded on the Single Central Record which will be audited termly by Amanda Bailey (SBM).
+Appropriate checks will be recorded on the Single Central Record which will be audited termly by Amanda Baily.
 The school will ensure at least one person who is safer recruitment trained will be part of the recruitment process.
 All volunteers will undergo a risk assessment.
-See also the Safer Recruitment policy & guidance. - All governors / proprietors / trustees will undergo a DBS check and a S128 / Section 128 direction check as outlined in Keeping Children Safe in Education 2022 - The name of any member of staff considered not suitable to work with children will be notified to either the Disclosure and Barring Service or the relevant Government Department/Agency (where appropriate), depending on the nature of the concern, with the advice and support of the Local Authority Designated Officer (LADO), and that a member of our SLT has attended LADO training (Managing allegations against staff members) and understands the harms threshold/low level concerns thresholds as set out in KCSIE 2022 - Our procedures will be annually reviewed and up-dated and ratified by the Governing Body. - The name of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead will be clearly shown in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.
-(Reception, Staff room, Website etc.). - All adults, (including supply teachers, non-teaching staff and volunteers), new to our school will be given or directed to a copy of; our Safeguarding and Child Protection Policy, Staff Code of Conduct, the school's behaviour policy, the school's child missing protocols, the booklet 'What To Do if You're Worried A Child is Being Abused', Keeping Children Safe in Education 2022 Part 1 and Annex C, and the name and contact details of the Designated Safeguarding Lead will be explained as part of their induction into the school.
-In addition to this, all such staff and volunteers will be made aware of the 'Guidance for safer working practice for those working with children and young people in education settings, 2020 (Safer Recruitment Consortium).
+See also the Safer Recruitment policy & guidance. - All governors and trustees will undergo a DBS check and a \$128 / Section 128 direction check as outlined in Keeping Children Safe in Education 2023 - The name of any member of staff considered not suitable to work with children will be notified to either the Disclosure and Barring Service or the relevant Government Department/Agency (where appropriate), depending on the nature of the concern, with the advice and support of the Local Authority Designated Officer (LADO), and that a member of our SLT has attended LADO training (Managing allegations against staff members) and understands the harms threshold/low level concerns thresholds as set out in KCSIE 2023 - Our procedures will be annually reviewed and updated and ratified by the Governing Body and Trustees. - The name of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead will be clearly shown in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.
+(Reception, Staff room, Website etc.). - All adults, (including supply teachers, non-teaching staff and volunteers), new to our school will be given or directed to a copy of; our Safeguarding and Child Protection Policy, Staff Code of Conduct, Behaviour policy, Keeping Children Safe in Education 2023 Part 1, 5 and Annex B & C2, online safety policy.
+The names, identity and contact details of the Designated Safeguarding Lead and deputies will be explained as part of their induction into the school.

-7 Responsibilities
+7. Responsibilities